mageshwaran123/LinkedIn_DataAnalysis/README.md

 Display and Save: The interactive line graph is displayed using fig.show(), and it is saved as an HTML file named "Forecasted_Growth_ConnectionsOver_Time.html" using fig.write_html()

-Visualizes the distribution of the top companies and positions using a treemap

-Convert to Long Format: The pivot table is converted to a long-format DataFrame using pd.melt.
-This transformation allows easier handling of data for plotting.

-Sort Data: The DataFrame is sorted in descending order based on the count of individuals in each company-position combination using sort_values.

-Create Treemap: Using Plotly Express (px.treemap), the code creates a treemap visualization.
-The treemap represents the top 100 companies and positions based on the sorted DataFrame.
-The size of each rectangle in the treemap corresponds to the number of individuals in that specific company-position combination.

 # 3. Visualizes the distribution of the top positions and their associated companies using a treemap & 4.
 Visualizes Distribution of the top positions and their associated companies using a treemap

 Create Pivot Table: A pivot table is created using df.pivot_table, which counts the occurrences of each position in each company.
 The resulting DataFrame is named df_by_company_position.